expectNothin9/tcaer/README.md

 - Live-editing CSS and JS in development.
 - Don't require configuration to get started.

+In addition, more [toolchains](https://en.reactjs.org/docs/create-a-new-react-app.html#recommended-toolchains) out there for different purposes.

 There are also online playgrounds to play around with React, such like [CodeSandbox](https://codesandbox.io/s/new)'s React template.

-In addition, more [toolchains](https://en.reactjs.org/docs/create-a-new-react-app.html#recommended-toolchains) out there for different purposes.
+Furthermore, you can import existing github repo into CodeSandBox playground, e.g. [expectNothin9/tcaer](https://codesandbox.io/s/github/expectNothin9/tcaer).
 ## Write React in **Functional Component** manner

 **Functional Component** is a JavaScript function that return HTML or UI which is written in **JSX** syntax.